quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part66_44-1_Advertisin.md

 ---

 #### Comcast’s Deposit Policy and FCRA Violation
 Background context: The case involves a dispute over whether Comcast violated the Fair Credit Reporting Act (FCRA) by pulling Santangelo's credit report after he paid a $50 deposit to avoid such an inquiry.
-According to Comcast's Risk Management Policy, a $50 deposit was required in some circumstances, but Santangelo argues that this policy does not justify a subsequent credit check.
+According to Comcast's Risk Management Policy, a$50 deposit was required in some circumstances, but Santangelo argues that this policy does not justify a subsequent credit check.

 :p What is the core issue in this case regarding FCRA and the deposit policy?
 ??x